Non-Gaussian entanglement revealed by higher-order quadrature cumulants: Introduction

-Here we address this gap by introducing an inseparability framework based on higher-order quadrature cumulants \cite{fourth_moment_1,fourth_moment_2,vogel3}.
+We resolve this by introducing and demonstrating a tomography free and scalable inseparability framework based on higher-order quadrature cumulants \cite{fourth_moment_1,fourth_moment_2,vogel3} that reveals non-Gaussian correlations while reducing to the Duan–Simon condition in the Gaussian limit.
 These cumulants capture correlations beyond second order and can be directly extracted from quadrature statistics measured with standard homodyne detection.
-Since the criterion relies solely on homodyne measurements, it can be readily extended to multimode systems, offering a clear advantage over tomographic methods in terms of scalability and experimental feasibility.

-In the following, we derive the lowest of an experimentally accessible hierarchy of criteria -- a fourth-order truncated inseparability criterion -- that reveals non-Gaussian correlations while reducing to the Duan–Simon condition in the Gaussian limit.
-This construction establishes a unified hierarchy for detecting both Gaussian and non-Gaussian entanglement and provides a practical tool for accessing higher-order quantum correlations in continuous-variable platforms.
+Since the criterion relies solely on homodyne and heterodyne measurements, it can be readily extended to multimode systems, offering a clear advantage over tomographic methods considering the limitations such methods pose in terms of scalability and experimental feasibility \cite{learningQuauntum}.
+It is well known that non-Gaussian states enhance the teleportation fidelities and ranges \cite{enhanced_tele, PhysRevA.107.012418}.
+We show another aspect, as a practical application of higher order cumulants' contributions to the entanglement, of such non-Gaussian correlations that can be exploited to protect Wigner negativity better through teleportation as compared to their trnaditional Gaussian counterparts - the two mode squeezed vacuum.
+Throgh this example we also show that there is a strong correlation between the advantage so obtained and the violation of the criterion presented here.
+This construction thus enables detection of both Gaussian and non-Gaussian entanglement and provides a practical tool for accessing and exploiting higher-order quantum correlations.

-\textbf{\textit{Affine combination of Gaussians as a family of states}}--- The set of non-Gaussian states is vast and structurally diverse.
-To obtain a tractable yet physically relevant framework, we focus on a class of two-mode non-Gaussian states that can be expressed as an affine combination of Gaussian states \cite{Bourassa2021}: $\hat{\rho}=\sum_{k=1}^N c_{k} \hat{\rho}_{G}^{[k]}$ , where $\hat{\rho}_{G}^{[k]}$ is a Gaussian state and $c_{k}$ are coefficients such that $\sum_{k} c_{k}=1$.